-Investors that purchase mutual funds must make certain choices, including which funds to purchase and which class share is most advantageous.
+Investors that purchase mutual funds must make certain choices, including which funds to purchase and which share class is most advantageous.
 Each mutual fund has a specified investment strategy.
 You need to consider whether the mutual fund's investment strategy is compatible with your investment objectives.
 Additionally, most mutual funds offer different share classes.
-Although each share class represents a similar interest in the mutual fund's portfolio, the mutual fund will charge you different fees and expenses depending upon your choice of share class.
+Although each share class represents a similar interest in the mutual fund's portfolio, the mutual fund will charge you different fees and expenses depending upon your choice of share class, which should be based on the anticipated amount and time horizon of the investment.

 As a general rule, Class A shares carry a "front-end" sales charge or "load" that is deducted from your investment at the time you buy fund shares.
 This sales charge is a percentage of your total purchase.
-As explained below, many mutual funds offer volume discounts to the front-end sales charge assessed on Class A shares at certain predetermined levels of investment, which are called "breakpoint discounts."
-In contrast, Class B and C shares usually do not carry any front-end sales charges.
-Instead, investors that purchase Class B or C shares pay asset-based sales charges, which may be higher than the charges associated with Class A shares.
-Investors that purchase Class B and C shares may also be required to pay a sales charge known as a contingent deferred sales charge when they sell their shares, depending upon the rules of the particular mutual fund.
+As explained below, many mutual funds offer volume discounts to the front-end sales charge assessed on Class A shares at certain pre- determined levels of investment, which are called "breakpoint discounts."
+In contrast, Class C shares usually do not carry any front-end sales charges.
+Instead, investors that purchase Class C shares pay asset-based sales charges (continuous sales charges that are based on the value of your total fund investment), which may be higher than the charges associated with Class A shares.
+Investors that purchase Class C shares may also be required to pay a sales charge known as a contingent deferred sales charge (CDSC) when they sell their shares, depending upon the rules of the particular mutual fund.
+Class C shares often impose a CDSC if an investor sells their shares within one year of purchase.